The importance of Advisory Committees

 So what can we learn from this?
 When working with advisory committees, there are several practical steps that can help ensure their knowledge and networks are meaningfully included in engagement processes:

 • Engage early and often.
 Involve them at the beginning of projects to help shape engagement approaches, not just to review outcomes at the end.
+Advisory committees are a great way to test drive and refine an engagement approach.
+They can also be consulted about the monitoring of an engagement program to tweak approaches and fill gaps throughout the engagement.

 • Create accessible and welcoming participation opportunities.
 Provide materials in multiple formats, offer different ways to contribute and ensure meeting environments are inclusive and comfortable.